laserbeamfoam/SimToPC/README.md

 ## Instructions

-Once the prerequisites are installed and configured, you can run **LPBF-SimDriver** in three main stages.
+Once the prerequisites are installed and configured, you can run **SimToPc** in three main stages.

 ### 1. Run the simulations